-- 4.12 Our initial consultation with stakeholders and members of the public showed the importance of site notices, the publicising of planning applications in the local press and informing adjoining neighbours. - 4.13 All applications will be publicised via a site notice and the issuing of letters to adjoining neighbours.
+- 4.12 Our initial consultation with stakeholders and members of the public showed the importance of site notices, the publicising of planning applications in the local press and informing adjoining neighbours. - 4.13 All applications will be publicised via a site notice and adjoining neighbours will receive a letter.
+Neighbours will be considered to be adjoining where the boundaries of the application site are at any point contiguous, or if there was not a footpath or highway in between would be contiguous.
 In addition we will place an advertisement in the local press where specifically directed by Article 15 of the Town and Country Planning Development Management Procedure Order (2015).
 See Appendix 5 for further information on what type of publicity is required (site notice, advert in local newspaper, neighbour notification) depending on the nature of the development being proposed. - 4.14 There will be a minimum of 28 days to respond to the site notice, the newspaper advertisement and / or the letter and the date of the 28 day period expiry will be clearly stated on each form of publicity.
-However, if the dates of the site notice being put up, the newspaper being published, and the letter being sent out to neighbours are different than the overall expiry date will be the latest of the 28 day expiry periods.
+However, if the dates of the site notice being put up, the newspaper being published, and the letter being sent out to neighbours are different then the overall expiry date will be the latest of the 28 day expiry periods.
 As soon as the overall publicity date has expired the application can be determined.
-It is therefore advisable to ensure that a letter of representation is sent before the expiry date on the form of publicity to which they are a response.
+It is therefore advisable to ensure that a letter of representation is sent before the expiry date on the form of publicity to which they are responding.
 It will also not be possible to respond via the public access web site after this date. - 4.15 In our consultation with the public in preparing the 2012 SCI it was clear that email communication was preferred for both receiving information and providing comments to the SDNPA.
-For initial contact, such as to neighbouring owners, when email addresses will be unknown, information will have to be provided in hard copy but, where an email address is then provided, subsequent contact will be made via email. - 4.16 A public access system allows users to do the following: - Search and view a weekly or monthly list of applications, appeals and enforcements; - Search and view applications, appeals and enforcements, using address, keyword or using a map based search; - Make comments online linked to an application; - Track the progress of applications (once registered) and; - Register to be notified of applications.
+For initial contact, such as to neighbouring owners, when email addresses will be unknown, information will have to be provided in hard copy but, where an email address is then provided, subsequent contact will be made via email. - 4.16 A public access system allows users to do the following: - Search and view a weekly or monthly list of applications, appeals and enforcements; - Search and view applications, appeals and enforcements, using address, keyword or using a map based search; - Make comments online linked to an application; - Track the progress of applications (once registered) and; - Register to be notified of applications. - 4.17 The easiest way to comment on a planning application is to search for it on our website.
+You can search for an application by address or by its planning reference number and submit your comments online.
+Alternatively you can send comments to us by post addressed to SDNPA, South Downs Centre, North Street, Midhurst, West Sussex, GU29 9DH, to planning@southdowns.gov.uk or to the relevant host authority (link to contact details).